 What to Expect

-Dr. Kristine Haroldson arrives at your appointment location at the scheduled appointment time.
+Dr. Kristine Haroldson arrives at your appointment location within 10-15 minutes of the scheduled appointment time.
 If not received prior to your appointment, Dr. Haroldson walks you through completing any remaining forms including the euthanasia release and making payment before the appointment begins.

-Next, Dr. Haroldson administers the euthanasia solution into a vein or internal organ such as the heart.
+Once the pet is asleep an under pad is placed under them to catch any bodily fluids released during the process.
+Next, Dr. Haroldson administers the euthanasia solution into a vein in larger dogs (usually in a back leg) or internal organ such as the heart in smaller pets.
 The euthanasia solution is a concentrated anesthetic that is overdosed and stops the heart.
-This process typically takes 2-5 minutes.
+This process typically takes 2-5 minutes but can sometimes take up to 15 minutes.
 Dr. Haroldson then listens to the heart and confirms your pet has passed.

 Important Notes:

-• Your pet’s eyes will remain open — they do not stay closed even with us assisting the eyelids.
+- Your pet’s eyes will remain open — they do not usually stay closed even with us assisting the eyelids.

 For private cremation, ashes will be returned to you either through your primary vet clinic (if agreed) or through other arrangements.